ISA-tools/OntoMaton/README.md

 For more information, see [our blog posts on OntoMaton](https://isatools.wordpress.com/?s=ontomaton).

+- NEW in 2020: Making Ontomaton a Google Market Place App by upgrading the latest version of the Google API.

 ### Installation

-With the new add on infrastructure, installation is very easy.
+With the new add-on infrastructure, installation is very easy.

-1. Click on the 'Add-ons' menu item in your Google Spreadsheet:
+1. Click on the `Add-ons` menu item in your Google Spreadsheet:

 <div align="center">
 <img src="http://isa-tools.org/OntoMaton/figures/ontomaton-fig1.png" width="500">
 </div>

-2. Click on 'Get add-ons...' and then search for 'OntoMaton':
+2. Click on `Get add-ons...` and then search for 'OntoMaton':

 <div align="center">
 <img src="http://isa-tools.org/OntoMaton/figures/ontomaton-fig2.png?" height="200">